joggrdocs/hog-heaven/README.md

 # Overview

-Github action for sending release annotations to PostHog, aka make sure your PostHog cloud is in "Hog Heaven".
+GitHub action for sending release annotations to PostHog, aka make sure your PostHog cloud is in "Hog Heaven".

 ## Usage